 Let me tell you about a personal victory I’ve had recently.
 My students started school on August 12.
 We’ve eaten at home every. single. weeknight. since August 12 except one, when I had to go to Hobby Lobby so we took the easy way out and ate at Zaxby’s.
-I’m not going to lie…I’d rather have chicken Francese (breaded sautéed chicken with a buttery lemon sauce).
+I’m not going to lie…I’d rather have baked chicken Francese (breaded sautéed chicken with a buttery lemon sauce).

 Perhaps some of you are better at being diligent and cooking at home than I am but I am the world’s worst about falling off wagons when school starts back.
 For example, over the summer I was running two miles a day.
 Now I’m doing well if I run one mile.
 I kept a diligent housekeeping schedule over the summer.
 Now?
 Nay nay.

 Sometimes PreK teachers feel like people think that we have easy jobs.
 After all, we play all day!
 While my job is fun….it isn’t easy.
 I don’t sit down much, and when I do it’s to read books, help small hands cut, work puzzles, and act way more animated than you would imagine 35-year-old women who are not professional actresses should ever act.
 I take my job very seriously, and at the end of the day, all I really want to do is come home, lay on the couch, eat popcorn, watch New Girl on Netflix, and have someone bring food from Delia’s to my house.
 And have Philip rub my feet.